ThomasDerZweifler/MongoMatch/README.md

 # MongoSync

 > Experimental.
 I use it, it works.
 Use it at your own risk and test!

 Keep two mongo databases in sync - with stipulations :)

  - databases should use uuid ids and not the default mongo ObjectID
  - sync happens at intervals no less than 1 minute
- - assumes the "remote" database is the master
+ - assumes the "remote" database is the (main) master.
+There is no voting on collisions.
+Remote wins always

 ### Why would I need this?